HWeber-tech/emp_proving_ground_v1/docs/evolution_manager.md

 ## Integration

 `AlphaTradeLoopOrchestrator` now accepts an optional `EvolutionManager`.
-When supplied, the manager is invoked after each iteration with the diary outcomes and can mutate the `PolicyRouter` directly.
-Tests cover the following guarantees:
+When supplied, the manager is invoked after each iteration with the diary outcomes, can mutate the `PolicyRouter` directly, and returns an adaptation summary that is merged into the loop metadata and stored on the decision diary entry for governance review.【src/orchestration/alpha_trade_loop.py:299】【tests/orchestration/test_alpha_trade_loop.py:485】 Tests cover the following guarantees:

 - Variants register after sustained losses and the base tactic weight is degraded.
 - Feature flags gate all behaviour, ensuring a no-op when the override is disabled.